mailcow/mailcow-dockerized-docs/docs/manual-guides/Watchdog/u_e-watchdog-thresholds.en.md

-Watchdog uses default values for all thresholds defined in `docker compose.yml`.
+Watchdog uses default values for all thresholds defined in `docker-compose.yml`.

 The default values will work for most setups.
 Example: